 Executive Committee

-The Executive Committee has met on three occasions since the 2015 AGM on 10 March 2015. with these meetings being held in Southwark on 9 June 2015, Richmond upon Thames on 29 September 2015 and Stevenage on 12 January 2016.
+The Executive Committee has met on three occasions since the 2015 AGM on 10 March 2015, with these meetings being held in Southwark on 9 June 2015, Richmond upon Thames on 29 September 2015 and Stevenage on 12 January 2016.
 The minutes of these meetings are available on the NACO website (www.naco.uk.com).
 Should any member wish for a ‘hard copy’ to be sent to them they can do so by contacting the Secretary, Penny Harrison, by email: secretary@naco.uk.com

 The Executive Committee had 25 members following the last AGM but there has been one resignation and one co-option since so there are still 25 members.
 Meetings have been well attended.